310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Chiaki %}
-I recall him saying he’s simply returning the favor you did for him in Scroll of the Elements, so don’t worry about it.
+I recall him saying he’s simply returning the favor you did for him in Scroll of the Elements[^1], so don’t worry about it.
 {% endbubble %}

 {% bubble Souma v3 %}